Felipe-GR/Graduates_UPC/README.md

 # Graduates UPC Module
-Copyright (C) 2019 Luis F. Guerrón, Camilo A. Caycedo & Juan P. Valbuena
+Copyright (C) 2019 Luis F. Guerrón, Camilo A. Caycedo, Juan C. Parra.

 ## Personal Use License
 This project is a school assignment and nobody has the right to use their code for commercial use.
 In addition, this project has been implemented for academic reasons and the only right allowed is to just test and observe its functionality.
 We are not responsible for potential problems that may exist.

 ## About
-This is a single page web application that implements a graduate service similar to LinkedIn.
-This project is an assignment for the course "Software Quality" of the faculty of systems engineering of the Universidad Piloto de Colombia.
+This is a single page web application that implements a graduates service similar to LinkedIn.
+This project is an assignment for the course "Software Quality" of the school of systems engineering at the Piloto University of Colombia.

 ## Build & Execution
 To build & run this application make sure that you have installed Java 8 & MySQL Server.
 Also you must edit your hosts file by adding the following: